ncsa/ameriflux-pipeline/README.md

 - Python 3.8 (preferred)
 - EddyPro 7.0.6 (preferred) (https://www.licor.com/env/support/EddyPro/software.html)
 - PyFluxPro 3.3.2 (preferred) (https://github.com/OzFlux/PyFluxPro)
 - Tested with EddyPro 7.0.9 and PyFluxPro 3.4.7 as well.
-However, If there is any problem in running Eddypro or Pyfluxpro, please revert to the preferred versions specified above.
+However, if there is any problem in running Eddypro or Pyfluxpro, please revert to the preferred versions specified above.

 ## Installation